 Key dates for voluntary liquidation in Cayman

 Standard Gazette Appointment

 These dates represent FINAL deadlines.
-Waystone recommends that you act by 31 October 2021 in order to allow sufficient time to complete the Voluntary Liquidation process.
+Waystone recommends that you act immediately in order to allow sufficient time to complete the voluntary liquidation process.

 For a preliminary, complimentary consultation to help you understand the voluntary liquidation processes and time considerations, please contact our Cayman Solutions team today.